 Trimming the tech ties

-If you sense Baby is getting a little too tech-savvy for his age, try these tips to dial back digital dependency.
+If you sense Baby is getting a little too tech-savvy for her age, try these tips to dial back digital dependency.

 - Have tech alternatives available: Instead of turning over your phone to Baby the next time you’re in a slow-moving line, make sure you have some low-tech activities handy.
 Travel with stickers, hand-held puzzles, or engage Baby in a fun guessing game.